fjalcaraz/rcengine/README.md

         ....
     END

-RCEngine is able to load only a Package, but it can load several files with additional Rulesets.
-The Rulesets may be contained all of then in the Package file or they can be structured in separated files.
+RCEngine is able to load only a Package, and all its RuleSets may be declared within the Package file or they can be in separated files that will have to be loaded individually.

 > Every Ruleset and the Package may be also unloaded what will free all the related allocated memory.

 > Although in the examples the keywords are written in capitals, the language keywords are case insensitive.

 ### Classes Declarations
-A normal class of objects is declared simply with the keyword **CLASS**, followed by its name and by a set of attributes (name followed by its type after a colon symbol):
+A normal class of objects is declared simply with the keyword **CLASS**, followed by its name and by a set of attributes (its name followed by the type after a colon symbol):

     CLASS --class-name-- {
         --attr-name-- : --type--
         --attr-name-- : --type--
     }

-The class name and the attribute names must be simple identifiers.
+The class name and the attribute names are simple identifiers.
 The types of the attributes have to be one of:
 - INTEGER
 - FLOAT
 - CHAR